Cultural Tour Ethiopia: Lalibela Extension

 Day 1.
 Arrival in Addis Ababa

-For those guests on our Complete Abyssinia tour today will be the day the main tour ends, while for those arriving specifically for the Lalibela tour it will be your arrival day in Addis Ababa.
-Wandering around the gardens of the Ghion Hotel is a great way to get familiar with the common birds of the area, and the gardens also harbor a few important Ethiopian endemics.
+For those guests on our Complete Abyssinia tour, today will be the day the main tour ends, while for those arriving specifically for the Lalibela tour it will be your arrival day in Addis Ababa.
+Wandering around the gardens of the Ghion Hotel is a great way to familiarize yourself with the common birds of the area, and the gardens also harbor a few important Ethiopian endemics and near-endemics.
 You may find Wattled Ibis, Hooded Vulture (overhead), Dusky Turtle Dove, Banded Barbet, Abyssinian and Eastern Grey Woodpeckers, White-backed Black Tit, Brown Parisoma, Abyssinian Slaty Flycatcher, Tacazze Sunbird, Streaky and Brown-rumped Seedeaters, and African Silverbill.

 Overnight: Ghion Hotel, Addis Ababa, or similar